Caltech-IPAC/firefly/docs/fftools-api-overview.md

 CropWorldPt1 and CropWorldPt2 are diagonal of each other.
 Note-See documentation on WorldPt to find proper syntax
  - **ZoomArcsecPerScreenPix**: Set the zoom level so it have the specified arcsec per screen pixel.
-Use with "ZoomType==ARCSEC_PER_SCREEN_PIX" and "ZoomToWidth"
+Use with ZoomType=='ARCSEC_PER_SCREEN_PIX' and 'ZoomToWidth'
  - **ContinueOnFail**: For 3 color, if this request fails then keep trying to make a plot with the other request
  - **ObjectName**: the object name that can be looked up by NED or Simbad</td>
  - **Resolver**: The object name resolver to use, options are: NED, Simbad, NedThenSimbad, SimbadThenNed, PTF
- - **GridOn**: Turn the grid on after the plot is completed.
+ - **GridOn**: Turn the coordinate grid on after the image is plotted.
 Normally the grid is turned on by a user action.
-This option forces the grid to be on my default.
+This option forces the grid to be on by default.
 Boolean value: true or false
  - **SurveyKeyAl**: TODO: Document this param</td>
  - **UserDesc**: TODO: Document this param</td>
  - **UniqueKey**: TODO: Document this param